kamax7C0/basic-auth-decoder-policy/README.md

-# "Basic Auth to Client ID Transformer" Policy
+# "Basic Authentication Decoder" Policy

 This policy was created with the Flex Gateway Policy Development Kit (PDK).
 To find the complete PDK documentation, see [PDK Overview](https://docs.mulesoft.com/pdk/latest/policies-pdk-overview) on the Mulesoft documentation site.

 ## Description
 This is a small "helper" policy for Flex Gateway, that will decode and copy the values of the Client ID and Client Secret credentials, sent to an API as a Basic Authentication, into the client_id and client_secret HTTP headers.

+## Description

+The **Basic Authentication Decoder Policy** for Anypoint Flex Gateway is designed to facilitate API security and integration by automatically decoding Basic Authentication credentials.
+This policy extracts the `Client ID` and `Client Secret` from the Basic Authentication header, then repurposes these credentials into separate `client_id` and `client_secret` HTTP headers for further processing.
+This allows downstream policies and backend services to easily access and validate these credentials without needing to parse the Basic Authentication header themselves.

+### How It Works

+The Basic Authentication Decoder Policy intercepts incoming API requests that contain the Basic Authentication header.
+It decodes the Base64-encoded credentials found within this header and then splits the decoded string to extract the `Client ID` and `Client Secret`.
+These credentials are then individually injected into the `client_id` and `client_secret` HTTP headers of the request, which continues on to the backend service for processing.
+If the Basic Authentication header is not present, the policy delegates the processing to the downstream.

+### Use Cases

+- **API Security:** Enhances security by allowing Flex Gateway SLA-Based policies to directly validate `Client ID` and `Client Secret` without parsing the Basic Authentication header.
+The OTB SLA-Based policies do not support parsing the Basic Auth OTB (at least for Flex Gateway version 1.6.2).

+### Configuration Steps

+1. **Build & Add Policy to your Organization:** Follow the [MuleSoft Guide](https://docs.mulesoft.com/pdk/latest/policies-pdk-prerequisites) on how to prepare a development environment and publish the policy to you organizations Anypoint Exchange.
+2. **Enable Policy:** Navigate to your Flex Gateway's API Policy Management section and add the Basic Authentication Decoder Policy.
+Make sure the policy is sorted before the SLA-Based one.
+3. **Configure Policy:** There's no additional configuration needed.

+### Examples

+#### Example 1: Decoding Basic Authentication

+- **Given:** An incoming API request with the Basic Authentication header `Authorization: Basic dGVzdDp0ZXN0MTIz`.
+- **Action:** The policy decodes `dGVzdDp0ZXN0MTIz` to `test:test123`, where `test` is the `Client ID` and `test123` is the `Client Secret`.
+- **Result:** The request is modified to include `client_id: test` and `client_secret: test123` headers.

 ## Make command reference
 This project has a Makefile that includes different goals that assist the developer during the policy development lifecycle.